 And then over the years, what's happened is that vision has become, it has started to become a buzzword.
 And then it became something that wasn't, so interesting.
 It became much more, I think, short-term-focused.
-And I think what's happening now, especially with the COVID-19 pandemic is, a lot of businesses and also a lot of individuals are having to go back and take a look at the fundamentals and if you don't have a vision, now is the time to create one.
-If you had a vision, now is the time to revisit it.
+And I think what's happening now, especially with the COVID-19 pandemic is, a lot of businesses and also a lot of individuals are having to go back and take a look at the fundamentals and

 So that's a long answer to a short question.
 I'm sorry I spoke so long.